-F. Research Assistantships
+F. RESEACRH ASSISTANTSHIPS

 Appointments as Research Assistants (RA) are made from funds granted by government agencies, non-profit foundations, or industry with specific research projects proposed by members of the faculty.
 Such appointments are normally arranged between the Research Advisor and the student.
 The research performed under these appointments may be used to satisfy thesis/dissertation requirements.
 The continuity of a Research Assistantship is subject to the continued availability of funds.
 The EVS Program will, however, work with students and Research Advisors to identify sources of alternative support in case of an unexpected termination/interruption of a research grant or program.
 To ensure reappointment in subsequent periods as an RA, it is expected that Research Assistants will remain on duty during periods of employment.
-In general, students cannot be paid as Research Advisors who are providing grant support to students sign a formal contract indicating the responsibilities of the student and advisor, clarifying responsibilities of both parties and ensuring communication of expectations.
-Contact the Office of Research and Technology Transfer for assistance in crafting the appropriate document, and file a copy of this document with the EVS Program Office.
+In general, students cannot be paid as Research Assistants unless they are working full time on the A-State campus.
+It is recommended that Research Advisors who are providing grant support to students sign a formal contract indicating the responsibilities of the student and advisor, clarifying responsibilities of both parties and ensuring communication of expectations.
+Contact Research & Technology Transfer for assistance in crafting the appropriate document, and file a copy of this document with the EVS Program Office.